An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Numerical experiments

-Due to the nonconvexity of $f$, by Figure \ref{fig_rate} (b) we choose $q$-regPNR with $q=2.3$ for tests.
-We run two solvers from the starting point $x^{0}\!=A^{\top}b$ with the stopping accuracy $\epsilon=10^{-5}$ for $10$ independent trials, i.e., ten groups of data $(A,b)$ generated randomly.
+We run three solvers from the starting point $x^{0}\!=A^{\top}b$ with the stopping accuracy $\epsilon=10^{-5}$ for $10$ independent trials, i.e., ten groups of data $(A,b)$ generated randomly.
 Table \ref{table_dct} reports the average objective values, KKT residuals, and running time over $10$ independent trials.
-We see that for almost all nonconvex test examples, $q$-regPNT for $q=2.3$ returns lower KKT residuals within less running time than ZeroFPR, though the objective values yielded by them are same.
-After checking, we find that $q$-regPNT for $q=2.3$ returns second-order stationary points for all test examples except for the case where $d=20,c_{\lambda}=0.1$, and furthermore, the returned solutions $x^*$ for all test examples satisfy condition (b) of Corollary \ref{L1-ebound} (iii).
-Among others, the column ${\rm H}_{\min}$ in Table \ref{table_dct} reports the minimum of the smallest eigenvalues of $[\nabla^2\!f(x^{*})]_{JJ}$ among the $10$ trials.
+We see that the three solvers yield the same objective values for all test examples, and our CR method and IRPNM return comparable KKT residuals for all test examples, which are superior to those returned by ZeroFPR.
+Compared with IRPNM, our CR method requires fewer iterations and needs less running time for $d=80$ but a little more time for other $d$.
+Notice that the test examples with $d=80$ are more difficult than those with $d=20,40$ and $60$.
+Moreover, after checking, we find that our CR method returns second-order stationary points for all test examples except for the case where $d=20, c_{\lambda}=0.1$.
+Among others, the $\lambda_{\rm min}$ column in Table \ref{table_dct} reports the smallest one among the minimum eigenvalues of $[\nabla^2\!f(x^{*})]$ for $10$ trials.
+This agrees with the fact that the CR method has a better local superlinear convergence rate and global complexity bound in theory.

-\subsection{Portfolio decision with higher moments}
+\subsubsection{Portfolio decision with higher moments}

 In this example, we focus on the higher moment portfolio selection problem described in \cite{Dihn11,Zhou21}.
 Let $\xi$ be a random vector to denote the return rate of $n$ assets.
 It is known that the mean and variance of $\xi$ have been widely used to assess the expected profit and risk of the portfolio, and the associated standard mean-variance portfolio model is tailored to Gaussian distributed return.
-When the return distribution exhibits heavy tail and asymmetry, it is reasonable to extend the classical mean-variance optimization to higher moments \cite{Jean71} and consider the MVSK model of form \eqref{prob} with $\mathbb{X}=\mathbb{R}^n$ and $f$ and $g$ given by
+When the return distribution exhibits heavy tail and asymmetry, it is reasonable to extend the classical mean-variance optimization to higher moments \cite{Jean71} and consider the MVSK model of form \eqref{prob} with $\mathbb{X}=\mathbb{R}^n$ and

 where $\omega_i\in[0,1]$ with $\sum_{i=1}^4\omega_i=1$ are the investor's preference levels corresponding to the four moments, and $\Delta=\{x\in\mathbb{R}_{+}^n\ |\ \sum_{i=1}^nx_i=1\}$ denotes the feasible set of portfolio weights.
 Here, $E,V,S,K$ represent four moments of the portfolio, and for their definitions and gradient and Hessian computation formulas, please refer to \cite{Zhou21}.